anima-wg/6tisch-minimal-rekey/README.md

-# 6tisch-minimal-security
+# 6tisch-minimal-rekey
-6tisch WG Minimal Security work
+6tisch WG Minimal security work: rekeying a network

 This is the repository for an www.ietf.org Internet Draft in the
      6tisch WG http://datatracker.ietf.org/wg/6tisch